GitJuski/Linux-servers/h5-GJ(In progress).md

 ## A new virtual machine

-I started doing the first task on February 16, 2024 at 11:49 PM.
+I started doing the first task on February 16, 2024, at 11:49 PM.

-First I opened the VirtualBox application.
-There I clicked on new.
+First, I opened the VirtualBox application.
+There I clicked on "new".

 ![1](Screenshots/5/1.png)

 ![2](Screenshots/5/2.png)

 Then I selected the correct image.
-Changed the version to 64-bit, clicked skip unattended installation and filled other information.
+Changed the version to 64-bit, clicked skip unattended installation and filled in other information.
 RAM -> 2048 MB, CPU -> 2 and Storage -> 50.59 GB.

 ![3](Screenshots/5/3.png)